drewvecchio/StructuralGT/README.md

 up to a minute to load, so do not be alarmed).

 Otherwise,
-In the command line, open the StructuralGT GUI by running 'python StructuralGT'
+In the command line, navigate to the package location, and open the StructuralGT GUI by running 'python3 StructuralGT'

 ### Selecting analysis mode